rekpero/InstaNotary/server/README.md

 - Go to the server folder - `cd InstaNotary/server`
 - Run and build with docker - `sudo docker-compose up --build`
 - Run with docker - `sudo docker-compose up` - You don't have to do this step if it's your first time
+- Download npm in ec2 instance using this command - `sudo apt install npm`
+- Install package with npm - `npm install`
+- Run app with npm - `npm start`
 - Once the server is up, you have expose the port whatever you get in the console in the earlier step.